-In honor of this special day all about hearts, we wanted to talk to you about heart health!
+In honor of this special day all about hearts, we wanted to talk to you about heart health and wellness!
 Having a happy heart contributes to a longer and healthier life with the people you love.
 Take a look at these tips to help keep your heart ticking for many more years to come.

 EAT A HEALTHY DIET

 Your diet plays a major role in your overall health, especially your heart health.
 Certain foods, especially fried foods, can lead to high cholesterol, high blood pressure and inflammation which can all contribute to heart disease.
 For a healthier diet, incorporate heart healthy foods and check out our article on superfoods for more great options.